Azure/osm-azure/docs/osm-with-azure-policy.md

 ## OSM with Azure Policy

-This document describes the steps you may need to take if you are enabling both the Azure Policy and OSM extensions in your arc-enabled cluster.
+This document describes the steps you may need to take if you are enabling both the Azure Policy and the OSM extension in your arc-enabled cluster.